alanwilter/GenEditID/docs/ngs-pipeline.md

 Therefore we decided not to proceed with sanger pipeline.

-## Alignment aginst amblicons or whole genome?
+## Alignment against amplicons or whole genome?

 * Whole genome
     *   slower